huldahebube/Python-Projects/README.md

 # Python-Projects
-This repository contains my data science and Python projects.
+This repository contains my Machine Learning/ Datascience and Python projects.
 Each project is organized in its own folder.

 ## Projects